Is fear of failure stuck around you? 5 requirements of Swami Vivekananda’s beliefs to root it out

 Could it be any more precise, what would earth be if it didn’t have day and night, what would the season be if it didn’t have spring and autumn what would it be if yin doesn’t exist with yang?

 Imagine a world without any failures, what would be the point of doing anything with compassion and hard work.
-You would know you are going to be successful in whatever venture you are in so what is the so why bother giving it your one hundred percent.
+You would know you are going to be successful in whatever venture you are in so why bother giving it your one hundred percent.

 How would the world have worked?
 The wars would have continued up to now until humanity died because hey!
 Nobody is losing.